questrel/dtree/README.md

 #if 0
 This is essentially the application for which I had originally invented Arithmetic Coding, a year before it appeared in a widely circulated journal article <https://dl.acm.org/citation.cfm?doid=214762.214771>
-in which I leared that it had been previously invented a decade earlier.
+from which I leared that it had been previously invented a decade earlier.
 #endif
 // used internally to turn random afl-fuzz input into nicely distributed tests
 ```